andyblarblar/landscape_photo_guide/src/intro.md

 - A basic understanding of composition
 - A working understanding of manual camera operation (exposure, focus, ect.)
 - Basic knowledge of photography terminology.
-See the [glossary](./glossory.md) if needed.
+See the [glossary](./glossory.md) if needed
+- Basic photo editing skills

+## What does this guide not cover?

+This guide will only cover technical problems that may occur up to taking a landscape photo.
+Discussions on topics such as composition, travel planning, and photo editing are outside the scope of this guide.

 ## Required equipment